carpentries-lab/good-enough-practices/episodes/06-track_changes.md

 > * what makes them good changelog
 > * what could be improved
 >
-> Think what would be the most dificult feature to replicate with manual version control?
+> Think what would be the most difficult feature to replicate with manual version control?
 >
 >> ## Solution
->> The good things:
+>> Some good things:
 >> *   all log entries contain date and author
 >> *   all log entries contain list of files that have been modified
 >> *   for text files the actual change can be visible
 >> *   the description text gives an idea of the change
 >>
->> What could be improved
+>> Some things that could be improved:
 >> *   The pigs files should probably be recorded in smaller chunks (commits).
 The raw data and cleaned data could be added separetely unless they all were captured at the same time.
 >> *   Rather than general "Readme update" a more specific descriptin could be provied "Reformated headers and list"
->> *   some of the Ballous changes could do with more detailed descriptions, for example why the change took place in case of IQ_TREE entries
+>> *   Some of the Ballou et al changes could do with more detailed descriptions, for example why the change took place in case of IQ_TREE entries
 > {: .solution}
 {: .challenge}